Russelgon/UMoneyTest/README.md

  ### 🔗 Jenkins

- For the Continuous Integration i use Jenkins and Java version 17
+ For the Continuous Integration I use Jenkins and Java version 17